sumaiyaazmat/Web_Scraper/README.md

 ├── run.bat            # Windows automation batch file
 ├── run.sh             # Linux/macOS automation shell script
 └── README.md          # Project documentation (this file)

+🎯 Conclusion
-🎯 ConclusionThis web scraper serves as an efficient, automated data collection tool.
+This web scraper serves as an efficient, automated data collection tool.
 By combining programmatic web requests with robust parsing and error-handling mechanisms, it eliminates the need for tedious manual data entry.
 Whether used for simple data logging, price comparison engines, or scaling up into data analysis workflows, it provides a stable and modular foundation for any web scraping requirements.